BlazejDuszynski/food_order_app/README.md

 # Food order application - choose meals you want to order.

-Desktop application for ordering food created with HTML5, CSS3, JavaScript and React.js.
+Application for ordering food created with HTML5, CSS3, JavaScript and React.js.
 Built within Udemy course "React - the complete guide".

 ## Table of contents
 * [General info](#general-info)